whatawurst/android_device_sony_maple_dsds/README.md

-Device configuration for Sony Xperia XZ1 (poplar)
+Device configuration for Sony Xperia XZ Premium dual sim variant (maple_dsds)
 ========================================================

 Description
 -----------

-This repository is for LineageOS 18.1 on Sony Xperia XZ1 (poplar).
+This repository is for LineageOS 18.1 on Sony Xperia XZ Premium dual sim variant (maple_dsds).

 How to build LineageOS
 ----------------------